SonGorLick/GiveawayJoiner/README.md

   >electron-builder --dir

-  GiveawayJoiner build will be in sources subfolder 'dist' (p.s. for Linux: GiveawayJoiner need 'libgconf-2-4' lib to be installed in your distro)
+  GiveawayJoiner build will be in sources subfolder 'dist' p.s. for Linux: GiveawayJoiner need 'libgconf-2-4' lib to be installed in your distro, for Ubuntu users in terminal enter command:
+  >sudo apt-get install gconf2

   Recommended 'Noto' fonts family installed